College of Law FAQ

 When do classes start/end?

-Stetson Law revised the Fall 2020 Academic Calendar Classes begin on Monday, Aug.
-17 and final exams end Nov.
-25.
+Stetson Law revised the Fall 2021 Academic Calendar.
+Classes begin on Aug.
+16 and final exams end Nov.
+24.

-The State of Florida is still in phases of reopening.
+The State of Florida has reopened.
 Our Safer Campus Task Force meets weekly to evaluate the governor's decisions/updates and is working to make recommendations as quickly as possible based on it.
 Our expectation is that classes scheduled to be in-person or hybrid will continue to operate in that manner.

 What happens academically if you have to self-isolate?

 - If you are experiencing symptoms, have been knowingly exposed, have tested positive, are required to isolate, or need to care for someone who is required to isolate, please do not come to in-person classes until you are cleared to return.

 - In any of the foregoing situations, please fill out a Health Concern Report as soon as possible.
 University Health Services will contact you and conduct appropriate contact tracing.

 - The standard Class Attendance Policy is in effect.
 You will be counted absent for any in-person classes that you are unable to attend in-person.
 However, the policy provides the Associate Dean for Academic Affairs with discretion to permit absences in excess of the maximum for contagious illness, caring for someone with contagious illness, or other extraordinary circumstances.
 Covid-related absences for the reasons listed above will justify exercise of that discretion.

 - Contact your professors to discuss how you will stay current in your classes, which may include joining class via Zoom or watching class recordings.